 “Par’a’dox” - something that is seemingly contradictory or opposed to common sense and yet perhaps is true.
 From the Greek ‘contrary thinking, suppose, imagine…’

 Inspiration comes from an interest in wines from all over the world.
 I’ve traveled to many winemaking regions and visited hundreds of wineries to learn from them and bring those experiences back to California where fruit is sourced from premier single estate vineyards.
 For the first few years we made our wine for ourselves and to give to our friends and people that loved it as much as we did.
-That list grew and grew and we responded to the call to make our wine available commercially since 2011 and are a member of the East Bay Vintners Alliance as of 2013, www.eastbayvintners.com
+That list grew and grew and we responded to the call to make our wine available commercially since 2011 and became a member of the East Bay Vintners Alliance in 2013, www.eastbayvintners.com

 Principal / General Manager

 (Sarah bottling...
 Dominic & Dot)

 (Barbara Event Table, June 9, 2013...
 Dominic & Edie)

 (Steven stiring the 2008 Reserve Syrah, June 4, 2013)